Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Application to the upper bound on translation lengths in Theorem A

+We turn now to a discussion of transition matrices, progressing from the general setting of foldable maps to the specific setting of fold axes.

-\paragraph{Transition matrices along fold axes.} Consider a foldable map $f \from S \to T$.
+\subparagraph{The transition matrix of a foldable map.} Consider a foldable map $f \from S \to T$ such that $f(\Vertices S) \subset \Vertices T$ (for example $f$ could be any foldable map along any fold axis as defined using Definition~\ref{DefFoldAxes}).
 Let $J,I \ge 1$ be the numbers of edge orbits of $S,T$ respectively, and suppose that we have chosen enumerated edge orbit representatives $e_1,\ldots,e_J$ in $S$ and $e'_1,\ldots,e'_I$ in $T$.
 From these choices we obtain an $I \times J$ \emph{transition matrix} $Mf$, defined in terms of crossing numbers (Definition~\ref{DefCrossing}):

 namely the number of times that the path $f(e_j) \subset T$ crosses edges in the orbit of the edge $e'_i \subset T$.
 The matrix $Mf$ is unchanged if $e_j$ and $e'_i$ are rechosen \emph{within the same orbits}.